-It's about 45 running feet of track so far.
-We finally quit at 1am when I ran out of fishplates.
+At the end of day 4, about 45 running feet of track.
+We finally quit at 1am when we ran out of fishplates.

 Once the T-Rail and OO sections are complete, A Gauge-1 loop or two goes in the large empty section in the center of the layout.
 And then the Leland-Detriot monorail goes above the whole thing.
 But those are projets for aother day (year... decade...).

 Ah well, more nuts, bolts and fishplates are on order, and I plan to resume construction in February.